cdarellsalazar/cs35L-W24-Project/README.md

 Download the repo with git clone https://github.com/cdarellsalazar/cs35L-W24-Project.git Open the project on your code editor, open a terminal and cd into the project.
-Now we have to get you set up with the proper API's First we have MongoDB
+Now we have to get you set up with the proper API's
-## MONGO DB Keys

 ## Cloudinary